-Most recent races and/or adventures: In the summer of 2016, Joe took on the Tour de Fourteeners, a self-powered link up of all of Colorado’s 14,000ft peaks by bike and on foot.
-Joe started and finished at his home in Gold Hill, Colorado riding 1,100 miles between peaks and running/hiking another 400 miles to scale a total of 57 summits in a month.
+Most recent races and/or adventures: In the summer of 2016, Joe took on the Tour de Fourteeners, a self-powered link up of all of Colorado’s 14,000-foot peaks by bike and on foot.
+Joe started and finished at his home in Gold Hill, CO, riding 1,100 miles between peaks and running/hiking another 400 miles to scale a total of 57 summits in a month.

-Matt Johnson has been a year-round fishing guide for over 10 years and spends a lot of time on the ice.
-He prides himself on educating others—which is his main emphasis for every day on the water or ice.
+Matt Johnson has been a year-round fishing guide for more than 10 years and spends a lot of time on the ice.
+He prides himself on educating others, which is his main emphasis for every day on the water or ice.
 Part of that process comes down to proper gear choice, so Matt ensures his clients that they are using the best options available in today’s industry.
-Matt also challenges himself to be on the cutting edge of fishing by welcoming new and creative products into the market—and this is exactly what happened when Matt started using the Kahtoola MICROspikes back in 2008 to help propel the now ever-popular ice cleats into the ice fishing realm.
-When most people were using cheap, throw-away ice cleats, Matt was putting hours on the MICROspikes—through both him and his clients—to ensure everyone was safe on the ice and had the ultimate in foot traction.
+Matt also challenges himself to be on the cutting edge of fishing by welcoming new and creative products into the market—and this is exactly what happened when Matt started using the Kahtoola MICROspikes® back in 2008 to help propel the now ever-popular ice cleats into the ice fishing realm.
+When most people were using cheap, throw-away ice cleats, Matt was putting hours on the MICROspikes®—through both him and his clients—to ensure everyone was safe on the ice and had the ultimate in foot traction.
 When not out on the ice actually fishing, Matt is the Ice Team Manager where he has been fortunate enough to work with the biggest names in ice fishing.
 Much like Matt, the Ice Team directs all of their focus towards helping others catch more fish and making sure other anglers are excited about the sport.
-Matt, and the Ice Team, have more than welcomed Kahtoola into their elite group of ice fishing products used by the Ice Team Pros to help make their time easier, and safer, out on the ice!
+Matt and the Ice Team have more than welcomed Kahtoola into their elite group of ice fishing products used by the Ice Team Pros to help make their time easier and safer out on the ice.

-Chad Markle has been using Kahtoola’s products since 2003 when he purchased the original KTS crampons to train for the San Juan Islands edition of Primal Quest.
-He subsequently competed in the 2006 and 2008 editions of Primal Quest in Moab, UT and Big Sky, MT, respectively.
+Chad Markle has been using Kahtoola’s products since 2003 when he purchased the original KTS Crampons to train for the San Juan Islands edition of Primal Quest.
+He subsequently competed in the 2006 and 2008 editions of Primal Quest in Moab, UT, and Big Sky, MT, respectively.
 Over the last 10 years, he has competed in more than 30 adventure races across the country.
-Prior to becoming involved in adventure racing, Chad was a collegiate rower at Georgia Tech with over 50 medals in his 4 years of competition.
-Currently, he lives in the Salt Lake City, UT area and participates in outdoor activities in a more recreational manner; typically mountain biking and trail running in the summer and skiing and snowshoeing in the winter.
+Prior to becoming involved in adventure racing, Chad was a collegiate rower at Georgia Tech winning more than 50 medals in his four years of competition.
+Currently, he lives in the Salt Lake City, UT, area and participates in outdoor activities in a more recreational manner—typically mountain biking and trail running in the summer and skiing and snowshoeing in the winter.

-Ellen is a USATF Certified Level 2 Endurance/Athletic Coach, and works as an Outdoor Fitness Coach in the Vail Valley.
-She is the Coach/Manager of the US Women’s Mountain Running Team.
-She was the first American woman to climb Mt.
-Everest from both Nepal and Tibet 2 (1 of 6 women in the world) and she works guiding treks and climbs in the Himalaya.
-Beyond her world-wide extensive climbing resume, Ellen has also climbed other Himalayan 8000-meter peaks Lhotse, Cho Oyu, and Manaslu in 2010.
-In 2013, she became the second woman in history to climb Nuptse, and complete the “Everest Trilogy.’
+Ellen is a USATF Certified Level 2 Endurance/Athletic Coach, and works as an outdoor fitness coach in Colorado’s Vail Valley.
+She is the coach/manager of the U.S. Women’s Mountain Running Team.
+She was the first American woman to climb Mount Everest from both Nepal and Tibet 2 (1 of 6 women in the world) and she works guiding treks and climbs in the Himalaya.
+Beyond her extensive worldwide climbing resume, Ellen has also climbed Himalayan 8,000-meter peaks Lhotse, Cho Oyu, and Manaslu in 2010.
+In 2013, she became the second woman in history to climb Nuptse to complete the “Everest Trilogy.”
 In 2002, she was voted Colorado Sportswoman of the Year for longevity and achievement in athletics.
-Ellen takes pride in helping people at any ability level, reach their potential in fitness and wellness.
+Ellen takes pride in helping people at any ability level reach their potential in fitness and wellness.
 As a bi-lateral hip replacement recipient, she supports and encourages other aging athletes to continue their pursuit of passion in sports.
-Ellen is very involved in her community, she is the founder of The Climb for Literacy, an annual event that raises money for literacy organizations in Eagle county, and for 10 years she was the Race Director for the Vail Mountain Winter Uphill race, a running/ski uphill race on snow which serves as a fundraiser for the US Mountain Running Team.
+Ellen is very involved in her community, she is the founder of The Climb for Literacy, an annual event that raises money for literacy organizations in Eagle County, and for 10 years she was the Race Director for the Vail Mountain Winter Uphill race, a run/ski uphill race on snow which serves as a fundraiser for the U.S. Mountain Running Team.